dan-phd/2DTDBEM/README.md

 The project repository has the following directory structure:
 * 2DTDBEM - contains the license, readme and install script
  * 2DTDBEM - contains the source code and CMakeLists file
- * build - where the built binaries go
+ * bin - where the built binaries go
+ * build - where any temporary files go used for building the source
  * CMake - additional tools for CMake
  * input - where the input Matlab files go
  * results - where the output Matlab files go